hysinh/mortgage-calculator/README.md

 ### Future Development
 - For future development, I wanted to implement a table of data analysis of the aggregate mortgage data inputed by users to provide insight into the type of mortgages that user want to compare.
 Examples of potential insights would be average mortgage principal amount, average length of the mortgage, and average APR.
 - I noticed that other students implemented custom heroku terminal shell for deployment.
 I thought this was interesting and would like to implement this should I have more time to develop this further.
+- At the moment, the user is limited to 10 characters when naming their mortgage.
+This limit could be raised, but I would need additional time to ensure that that the printed output would be limited to a certain character length so that it doesn't not disrupt the layout of the comparison table.

 ## Technologies